ianfajardo/gamestreamingsetup/blog/action-camera-microphone-attachments-for-the-perfect-sound.md

 ---
-title: "Action Camera Mic Attachments for the Perfect Sound"
+title: "Action Camera Microphone Attachments for the Perfect Sound"
-metatitle: "Action Camera Mic Attachments for the Perfect Sound | action camera microphone attachments"
+metatitle: "Action Camera Microphone Attachments for the Perfect Sound | action camera microphone attachments"
 description: "Get the optimum sound from your action camera or drone: a windshield, a waterproof case, or a mount for your microphone."
 date: "2022-04-20"
 image: "/action-camera-microphone-attachments-for-the-perfect-sound.jpg"